 10 How will Godalming Junior School prepare and support my child to join the school or transfer to a new school?
 We have a robust transition programme in place for welcoming new learners to our setting.
 We carefully liaise with our feeder schools to gain an understanding of the needs of all our new pupils.
 A sharing of data and passing on of exercise books and writing portfolios give continuity and continuous high expectations for all pupils.
 A "Bump Up" afternoon gives all Year 2 pupils an opportunity to attend our school and meet their new teacher and class mates.
 This also provides an opportunity for new students to meet their Year 6 'Buddy' who will support new students in their first few weeks at Godalming Junior School.
 During the summer term, the Year 3 teachers will meet the new pupils in their own school.
 Any pupils with additional needs are invited to attend the school at other times to familiarise themselves with the layout and make plans for a smooth transition.
-Our SENCo and HSLW work closely with feeder schools to ensure additional needs are planned for before entry into school in September.
+Our SENDCo and HSLW work closely with feeder school to ensure additional needs are planned for before entry into school in September.
 Other members of the Year 3 team will spend extended periods of time with specific children in their infant setting establishing secure relationships and gaining greater understanding before transfer to GJS.
 Pupils moving to secondary school are supported through attending events and activities at our secondary partners throughout their time at junior school.
 A robust transition programme is in place with liaison meetings between school staff.
 A sharing of data and passing on of writing portfolios gives continuity and continuous high expectations for all pupils.
 A "Bump Up" day gives all Year 6 pupils an opportunity to attend their next school.
 Any pupils with additional needs attend the secondary school to familiarise themselves with the layout and make plans for a smooth transition.
-We are involved with the STIPs Aspire Project to further support children moving on to secondary school who may need additional support follo 11 How are Godalming Junior School's resources allocated and matched to children's special educational needs?
+A ransition workshop is held to support identified pupils and give them strategies to succeed in secondary school 11 How are Godalming Junior School's resources allocated and matched to children's special educational needs?
 At Godalming Junior School, need drives allocation of resources.
 We utilise resources to support the strategic aims as well as pupils' individual needs.
 We seek to ensure value, so all interventions are costed and evaluated.
 Governing body committees of Resources, Safeguarding and Learning and Curriculum work closely to fund training to enhance the progress of pupils with additional needs.
-A termly record of all interventions provided is kept by the SENCo and used to record progress, outcomes and effectiveness of provision.
+A termly record of all interventions provided is kept by the SENDCo and used to record progress, outcomes and effectiveness of provision.
 12 How is the decision made about what type and how much support my child will receive?
 Quality First Inclusive Practice and differentiations are clearly defined in our school and we expect all staff to deliver this.
-The SENCo liaises with key staff in the school where there are concerns about progress or engagement.
+The SENDCo liaises with key staff in the school where there are concerns about progress or engagement.
 Following the sharing of information, decisions are made as to the most appropriate type of support to put in place for the learner.
 Wave 2 and wave 3 interventions will be implemented as required.
+All interventions are monitored for impact and outcomes are defined at the start of any intervention.